SuperOfficeDocs/superoffice-docs/docs/en/service/automated-tasks/upgrade.md

 # upgrade

-Used after upgrading your Service installation.
+Used after upgrading your SuperOffice installation.
 Should usually be run by just executing upgrade.exe without any parameters unless you need something specific.

 Can also be used to install/update things that were left out earlier.
 (As an example, you may have chosen to not install FCGI, but want to install it at a later point, in which case you run `upgrade -onlyFCGI`)